How to join the OBC

 THE APPLICATION PROCESS

-Joining the OBC generally takes less than 3 weeks provided the steps above are attended to promptly.
+Joining the OBC generally takes less than three weeks provided the steps above are attended to promptly.

 NEW MEMBER ORIENTATION EVENING